Who Made This? Fake Detection and Source Attribution with Diffusion Features: Results

 \subsection{Source Model Attribution}

 We compare MLP and $k$-NN classifiers on their ability to identify an image's source generator, following the experimental procedure described in~\Cref{sec:attribution}.

-\paragraph{$k$-NN Classifier.} A portion of the results from the hyperparameter selection on the validation set obtained using the correlation distance is presented in~\Cref{tab:best_knn_val_attribution}.

-These results proved that the $k$-NN classifier is inadequate for effective source image attribution.
-Despite optimization (using a support set of 9,000 and k=9), its peak accuracy reached a mere $57.7\%$, a performance level far too low for practical application.
+\paragraph{$k$-NN Classifier.} We adapt the distance-based approach used for fake image detection for the task of source model attribution.
+A portion of the results from the hyperparameters selection on the validation set obtained using the correlation distance is presented in~\Cref{tab:best_knn_val_attribution}.
+These results prove that the $k$-NN classifier is inadequate for effective source model attribution.
+Despite optimization (using a support set of 9,000 and $k=9$), its peak accuracy reached only $57.7\%$, a performance level far too low for practical application.

-\paragraph{Neural Network Classifier.} We train the three MLP classifiers as described in~\Cref{sec:attribution}; in~\Cref{tab:res_mlp_val_attribution} we report the average results of the MLPs on the validation set across ten training runs.
+\paragraph{Neural Network Classifier.} We train the three MLP classifiers as described in~\Cref{sec:attribution}; in~\Cref{tab:res_mlp_val_attribution} we report the average results of the MLPs on the validation set across 10 training runs.

-While the average accuracies of the three models on the source attribution task are comparable, the MLP-640, with $84.87\%$ of average accuracy, slightly outperforms the others and allows for an increase in performance of about 27 percentage points over the $k$-NN classifier.
+While the performance of the three models on the source model attribution task are comparable, the MLP-640, with $84.87\%$ of average accuracy, slightly outperforms the others and allows for an increase in performance of about 27 percentage points over the $k$-NN classifier.
 The MLP-640, when tested on the GenImage test set, achieves an accuracy of $84.36\%$.
-This result is consistent with the validation set performance, indicating a high degree of generalization.
+This result is consistent with the validation performance, indicating a high degree of generalization.
 As shown in~\Cref{fig:conf_matrix_attribution}, the classifier generally recognizes source generators with high accuracy; however, it struggles to distinguish models that share the same architecture.
-In particular, it frequently confuses SDM v1.4 with SDM v1.5, and, in some cases, the Wukong model --- which is based on SDM --- is also mistaken for them.
+Specifically, the model tends to confuse SDv1.4 with SDv1.5 and vice versa, while occasionally misattributing the SDM-based Wukong model to the same group.
+We attribute this phenomenon to their common architectural family.
+To validate this hypothesis, we conducted a family-based analysis by grouping data from these related sources, achieving a source model attribution accuracy of 96.67\%.